How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Battery Life and Battery Warnings

-Some people are shocked when they see the our Aqara N100 Smart Lock with eight AA batteries in its battery compartment.
+Some people are shocked when they see the our Aqara A100 Smart Lock with eight AA batteries in its battery compartment.
 “That’s a lot!” is the common response.
 Our response is: do you prefer changing 4 batteries once every 6 months, or changing 8 batteries once every 1.5 years?

 Our Aqara smart locks lead the industry with their battery lives.
-The Aqara A100 and N100 lasts 18 months on 8 batteries, which is the longest battery life you can find on any digital or smart lock (part of the reason is the semi-automatic nature of the lock).
+The Aqara A100 lasts 18 months on 8 batteries, which is the longest battery life you can find on any digital or smart lock (part of the reason is the semi-automatic nature of the lock).

 The Aqara D100 has a rechargeable lithium ion battery that lasts 12 months.

 Battery life isn’t a very important consideration, but we prefer a lock which lasts more than a year.
-Changing batteries every few months can be annoying.

 Operations Without Battery Power